-Business Angel Definition: “A Business Angel is an individual, who invests their own money (and time), directly in unquoted companies in which they have no family connection, in the hope of financial gain.”
-Nelson Gray.
+Business Angel Definition: “A Business Angel is an individual, who invests their own money, and time, directly in unquoted companies in which they have no family connection, in the hope of financial gain.”

 Angel investors are differentiated from passive private investors by their commitment to invest both Financial Capital and Intellectual Capital.
 The Intellectual Capital, their time, contacts and expertise are seen as a key element in the Angel investing strategy that helps mitigate risk and promote success.

 This Intellectual Capital – technical skills, industry specific knowledge and more broadly based management experience – brings real value to a growing company.
 Business Angels frequently act as a ‘sounding board’ for management to discuss strategy options and plans, bringing commercial common sense and a steady hand in times of crisis.
 This combination of finance and practical support is often referred to as “Smart Cash”.
 A recent survey of Business Angel-supported firms showed that many considered the Business Angels’ contacts and know-how to be even more important than the provision of finance.